MileHacker Logo

 Nightclubs & Dancing

 Nightlife options for serious clubbing are limited within Trogir Old Town.
-Okrug Gornji on Čiovo island has some beach bars transforming into livelier spots.
+Okrug Gornji on Čiovo island has some bars on the beach transforming into livelier spots.

 Pub Crawls